An unforgettable Austrian tour experience

 Departing Vienna in a southerly direction, we encounter the spectacular mountain landscape through which the Semmering Railway passes.
 Built across high mountain terrain by around 20,000 workers during the pioneering era of the railways, the Semmering Railway was the first standard gauge mountain railway and is a protected UNESCO World Heritage site due to it's incredible engineering.

-Heading into the sunny southern Austrian state of Carinthia, we change at Leoben, travelling northwards (in Standard Class) through the wonderful mountain landscapes of the Tauern range en-route to Salzburg, a city surrounded by stunning mountains which only became an official part of Austria in the early 19th century.
+We change at Leoben, travelling northwards (in Standard Class) through the wonderful mountain landscapes of the Tauern range en-route to Salzburg, a city surrounded by stunning mountains which only became an official part of Austria in the early 19th century.

 Known for being the birthplace of Mozart, Salzburg is one of Austria's most famous cities, whose centre is a UNESCO World Heritage site.
 Here we enjoy a guided sightseeing tour.
 The city's internationally renowned Baroque architecture sits in one of Europe's best preserved city centres, which combines with the lovely local scenery to create a unique charm.